w3f/polkadot-wiki-old/docs/polkadot/learn/staking.md

-# Staking Economics
+# Staking Information

+Polkadot will use NPoS(Nominated Proof-of-Stake) consensus, which will have a limited amount of slots available at the begining for someone who is interested in running a validator to maintain the network.
+NPoS is designed to optimize nominator/validator for maximum chain security.
+Bascially, DOTs holder gets pay more for nominating multiple validators.
+As a validator, it only takes the role of either validating blocks or ensuring their finality, maintaining the veracity of the network to earn DOTs token, while nominator will choose a set of potential validators candidate by indicating their DOTs as weight.

 ## Accounts
-It has two different accounts for managing your funds, which is `Stash` & `Controller` account.
+There are two different accounts for managing your funds, which is Stash & Controller account.

-Stash: It is reponsible for holding the owner's funds that is controlled by a cold wallet and bonding DOTs token to the controller.
+**Stash:** It is reponsible for holding an owner's funds used for staking that are controlled by a cold wallet and bonding DOTs token to the controller.
+All bonded DOTs are locked.
+It has to be waited a certain of time (a number of era) in order to access the locked funds.

-Controller: It is actively reponsible for managing the account operations such as expressing an interest to switch between roles (validator, nominator, idle).
-The account is controlled by a hot wallet.
+**Controller:** It is actively reponsible for managing the account operations such as expressing an interest to switch between roles (validator, nominator, idle).

 ## Operations

-_TODO_
+_TODO_ - Step-By-Step Guide for nominating potential validators

 ## Slashing

 _TODO_

 ## Reward Calculation

-_TODO_
+Validator can create a reward cut that is not shared with the nominators.
+After value gets deducted, the remaining portion is based on the proportional to their staked value to split to all of the nominators who had a vote for this validator.

+Rewards can be used the same account(controller) to keep accumulating the rewards or stash account (inceaseing the staked value/not increasing the staked value).
+Also, it is possible to top-up/withdraw partial bonded DOTs without having to complete un-stake everything.

 ## Inflation
 It will be closed to 10% in the first year.
 Each validator will get 1,000 - 2,000 DOTs per month share with their nominators.